 Our staff consists of 12 members of which 4 deal with taking orders for customers.
-These agents have an average of 3 years’ experience in the industry and have gone through intensive training to assist you as a professional and to deliver service as quick as possible once the order comes in.
+These agents have an average of 3 years’ experience in the industry and have gone through intensive training to assist you as a professional and to deliver service as quick as possible once the order comes through.
 Our average factory worker has about 12 years' experience in the industry.
 Our standard operating procedure in our company is to send out design proofs before we continue with the actual production, this insures that both parties check the work before completing the order.

 We do a wide variety of different stickers; bumper stickers, license disc stickers, domed stickers, gel stickers, Contra Vision (also known as one-way vision), sandblasted vinyl, car stickers and so on.
 Please feel free to inquire if we can assist you with your particular sticker needs.